Cruise unveils 'most dangerous stunt' in 'Mission: Impossible 7'

 He was also center stage in footage from the long-awaited sequel to 1986 smash hit "Top Gun."

 Attendees were shown the film's opening 13 minutes, in which Cruise's Maverick tests out a futuristic and experimental supersonic jet in defiance of his US Navy admiral, who wants to shut down the secretive program and replace it with unmanned drones.

 A new trailer for the film showed Cruise teaching a new generation of fighter pilots.

 - Lost theaters -

-The annual CinemaCon trade show typically features top Hollywood stars as well as never-before-seen footage, although A-listers have largely stayed away from this week's event due to Covid-19 concerns.
+The annual CinemaCon trade show typically features top Hollywood stars as well as never-before-seen footage, although A-listers stayed away from this week's event due to Covid-19 concerns.

 "Sadly we did lose some of the theaters along the way, but most of you found ways to power through and are now back in business," he told attendees during Universal Pictures' presentation, which included his forthcoming musical sequel "Sing 2."

 Universal also unveiled footage from next year's "Jurassic World: Dominion," which sees stars of recent installments such as Chris Pratt team up with original "Jurassic Park" alumni Jeff Goldblum, Laura Dern and Sam Neill to fend off the dinosaurs.